 "(B) the performance or display is directly related and of material assistance to the teaching content of the transmission"

 What does it mean?
 The materials used must be relevant to the course.
-This relevancy is determined by the instructor, and can be controlled by the instructor within the Blackboard course.
+This relevancy is determined by the instructor, and can be controlled by the instructor within the Canvas course pages.

 "(C) the transmission is made solely for, and, to the extent technologically feasible, the reception of such transmission is limited to - (i) students officially enrolled in the course for which the transmission is made; or (ii) officers or employees of governmental bodies as a part of their official duties or employment"